Prospect Park (Brooklyn): Recreation

 There are numerous sports hosted in Prospect Park, and specialized facilities exist for several sports.
 Seven baseball fields are located in the Long Meadow between 9th and 15th Streets.
 Two are major league-sized fields serving older age groups, while the other five are slightly smaller and intended for younger children, typically 8–12 years old.
 In the winter, ice skating, cross-country skiing, figure skating, curling, hockey, and tennis are provided in the LeFrak Center at Lakeside.
 The LeFrak Center also accommodates boating and biking.
 The Parade Ground also contains a variety of fields for several sports.

 Runners also use the trails and drives of Prospect Park.
 The pedestrian lanes of East Drive and West Drive form an 3.36 mi paved loop.
 The Prospect Park Track Club, formed in 1970, organizes regular training runs and races in and around the park.
 Reporting over 2,000 members, Prospect Park Track Club records itself as one of the largest running clubs in Brooklyn as of 2023.
 Organizations including NYCRUNS and the New York Road Runners also host road running races in the park.
 This includes the New York City Half Marathon which, since 2018, has been run from Prospect Park to Central Park.
 NYCRUNS's Brooklyn Marathon was first hosted in 2011, with a course that initially consisted of eight laps around Prospect Park; in 2022, the marathon adopted a new course that crossed Brooklyn and passed through the park.

 Other sports are also played in Prospect Park.
 The Prospect Park Women's Softball League has been playing softball games on summer evenings in Prospect Park since 1973.
 Circle rules football is also played seasonally inside the park.
 Since the 1930s, the nearby Kensington Stables has hosted horse-riding lessons in Prospect Park.
 Pedalboating is also open to the public on the lake.
 Prospect Park's rolling hills also accommodate sledding during the winters.

+Prospect Park Bandshell, featuring a light installation by Grimanesa Amorós.

 The Bandshell hosts frequent concerts, most notably the "Celebrate Brooklyn!"
 Performing Arts Festival, a series of summer concerts founded in 1979 that draws performing artists from around the world.
 The festival is produced by BRIC Arts Media Bklyn.